 Buckwheat, or Fagopyrum tataricum, is a hearty plant bearing three sided grain-like seeds.
 At maturity it stands at between 2 and 4 feet tall.
-It flowers prolifically for two to three weeks and eventually produces hundreds of small brown seeds with high nutritional value.
+It flowers prolifically for two to three weeks.
+Then it produces hundreds of small brown seeds with high nutritional value.
 Each seed, or groat, is protected by a hard outer shell or hull much like a sunflower seed.

 Buckwheat is one of the world’s first domesticated crops.

 Its use is thought to have originated in Southeast Asia around 5 or 6 thousand years ago.
-From there it spread to Central Asia, the Middle East and Europe.
+From there it spread to Central Asia, the Middle East, and then Europe.
 Buckwheat was documented in Finland by at least 5300 BCE.
 It was finally brought to North America in the 1600s.

 Buckwheat was a much more popular crop before the introduction of nitrogen fertilizers in the 20th century.

-New fertilizers dramatically increased the productivity and profitability of other popular staples like wheat and maize.
+The industrial revolution delivered impressive new technologies to farms around the world.
+Notably, new fertilizers dramatically increased the productivity and profitability of other popular staples like wheat and maize.
 This advancement resulted in substantially reduced buckwheat production.
-In America, over a million acres of buckwheat were harvested in 1918.
+As a result, in America, over a million acres of buckwheat were harvested in 1918.
 By 1954 production decreased to just 150, 000 acres.